 International Professional Development Programs Eligibility Guidelines

-Full-time MSU faculty or professional staff will be considered before adjuncts, retired faculty, and staff.
+Full-time Murray State faculty or professional staff will be considered before adjuncts, retired faculty, and staff.

 To be considered, applicants must complete the full application, including the permissions and essay required.
 The essay should specifically address the following while keeping in mind the participation objectives indicated below: